GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/4bde.md

 With the recent response to the Covid-19 pandemic, 4BDE spent 6 weeks packing meals to distribute for families in need.
 We also worked 7 different PODs to distribute these meals to feed 10,000 families.

-4BDE welcomes all interested recruits to contact MSG William Kearns at WILLIAM.KEARNS@GASDF.US for any questions you may have or Join 4th Brigade Now!
+4BDE welcomes all interested recruits to contact [MSG William Kearns](william.kearns@gasdf.us) for any questions you may have or Join 4th Brigade Now!